One minute guide: Probation Service

 • unpaid work (if it is part of their sentence)

-What practitioners should do if they are working with a family where adults have Probation Service involvement
+What should practitioners do if they are working with a family where adults have Probation Service involvement

-Within the context of Working together to Safeguard Children and the Think family approach, it is important to consider the adults in a family when you are working with children.
-If you have concerns about adults in or associated with a family and think they may pose a risk, you can use the contact number below to find out whether they are known to a Probation Practitioner.
+Within the context of Working Together to Safeguard Children and the Think Family approach, it is important to consider the adults in a family when you are working with children.
+If you have concerns about adults in or associated with a family and think they may pose a risk, you can use the contact number below to find out whether they are known to a probation practitioner.

-If you are working with a family where adults are known to the Probation Service, you must make sure that their Probation Practitioner is informed of any changes in circumstance, or behaviour that may indicate further offending (for example drug and alcohol use or spending which cannot be explained by the family’s income) so that they can revise their risk assessment if necessary.
-This applies even if the people on probation are serving a custodial sentence, as there may be increased risks whilst in custody and the information will inform plans around that individual’s release.
-Probation Practitioners also need to know the reasons for any case closures, and what actions have been carried out in response to referrals.
+If you are working with a family where adults are known to the Probation Service, you must make sure that their Probation Practitioner is informed of any changes in circumstance or behaviour that may indicate further offending (for example, drug and alcohol use or spending which cannot be explained by the family’s income) so that they can revise their risk assessment if necessary.

 Key contacts and more information